 Blade Runner (1982), The Running Man (1987), and Akira (1988) are some of the few titles that explored 2019 in celluloid.
 Dystopian book titles like Hiro Arikawa’s Library War takes place in this year.
 Same with My Chemical Romance’s final album Danger Days: The True Lives of The Fabulous Killjoys.

-They see 2019 as a time where we’ve taken a huge leap in technology, while our socio-political views have taken a backseat.
-These sci-fi titles tackle a beautiful yet bleak future ahead of us.
-Now, that does sound a lot like life in real time.
+They see 2019 as a time where we’ve taken huge leaps in technology, while our socio-political views regresses.
+These sci-fi titles sees our present as beautiful yet bleak.
 But how close is fiction to the truth?
-Let’s take a look at the plots of the sci-fi titles mentioned above.

 By dissecting science fiction’s predicted fashion trends to socio-political standpoints, we’ll gauge what this year might have in store for us.
 Let’s just say…2019 is going to be interesting.